What’s the Difference Between a Tax Attorney vs a CPA?

 What happens if your taxes are more complicated, however?
 Or, what do you do if the government alleges you filed your taxes incorrectly or not at all?

-In these cases, you need the help of an tax expert, such as a CPA or specialized attorney.
+In these cases, you need the help of a tax expert, such as a CPA or specialized attorney.
 Because taxes can be so complex, it can also be difficult to know which expert’s help you need, i.e. a CPA vs a tax attorney.
-Knowing the ins and outs of who can help your tax issues can take you a step closer to getting out of potential trouble.
+Knowing the ins and outs of who can help with your tax issues can take you a step closer to getting out of potential trouble.

 What Is a Tax Attorney?